 But putting aside the hype, the scare tactics and the machinations of power – what mysteries does the psychedelic experience hold?
 What are the contours of its terrain, and what is its relevance for therapeutic practice?
 What is this extraordinary phenomenon, co-created between the plant world and the human psyche, that gives rise to such singular experiences that they are regularly described in the scientific literature as "mystical"?
 And what are the parallels between clinical concepts and the phenomenology of the psychedelic experience?
 In this talk, I will share personal observations, hard-earned lessons, frantic hand-waving, poetry, and some theories and models – my intention is to share treasures retrieved from over a decade of personal exploration with psychedelics, and 5 years of working with them professionally.

-Rhodri Karim is a trainee psychotherapist and harm reduction worker, serving on the advisory board of harm reduction charity PsyCare UK.
+Rhodri Karim is a student psychotherapist and harm reduction worker, serving on the advisory board of harm reduction charity PsyCare UK.
 He was the Bristol Coordinator of the Psychedelic Society, and a Facilitator on their Psychedelic Experience Retreats programme in the Netherlands.
 After a 10 year stint in software engineering, he began the process of retraining in psychotherapy in 2017, and finds the two disciplines not altogether incompatible.
 He is also an artist-worker at the Cube Microplex, an experimental venue and DIY cinema in Bristol, where he curates music, lectures and events including the post-human performance party Witch Please.
 His interests lie at the fertile and permeable boundaries between magic, mythos, spirit, society, ecology, the body and sanity.

 14th May 2022

 Frogs and Toads and the language of Nature